ntlk/example/README.md

 # example
-this is a weird example
+this is a weird example, but this file gets presented nicely on the main page